cbohara/catbook/README.md

 http://www.thegreatcodeadventure.com/building-a-simple-crud-app-with-react-redux-part-1/

-Modified tutorial to use create-react-app for easy hosting on Github Pages:
+Modified tutorial to use create-react-app with ES6 and JSX:

 https://github.com/facebookincubator/create-react-app